Objectives

 For showing off or an extra bit of knowledge:

-“Caricature” has been recognized as an artistic genre since the sixteenth century and is derived from the Italian verb caricare.
+the concept of caricature“Caricature” has been recognized as an artistic genre since the sixteenth century and is derived from the Italian verb caricare.
 “Caricare” means “to load, to exaggerate” and is derived from the Latin word for cart, carrus.

 Initially, primarily portrait caricatures were created.
 In the second half of the eighteenth century, a greater awareness of caricature’s function and role in society began to take hold and it subsequently evolved into a highly effective medium for critique and shaping public opinion.
 The emergence of political caricature was closely tied to freedom of the press and freedom of expression and the possibility of reproduction.